 After years of experience and many lessons learned (sometimes the hard way), new regulations have been implemented in the industry along with better business decisions to help improve things moving forward.
-Click below to read some of the scary stories that CERC aims to prevent from happening again and help protect contractors like you.
+Click below to read some of the uncovered pollution events that CERC aims to prevent from happening again and help protect contractors like you.

 A general contractor was responsible for overseeing the renovation of a hospital wing.
 When two patients died in the intensive care unit adjacent to the construction zone, the contractor was sued for inadequate monitoring and containment of the construction zone.
 The patients' cause of death was determined to be an organic fungus found in the ventilation system and traced back to dust generated during renovation activities in the construction zone.
 The contractor was responsible for $10 million in damages.